jackw117/dawg-coffee/README.md

 > About 12.
 (Most of that time was spent looking up how to do things)

 ##### 5. Did you encounter any problems in this challenge we should warn students about in the future?
 How can we make the challenge better? #####
 > Some of the requirements were ambiguous, and a completed version of the website that I could interact with (without seeing the code obviously) would have helped.
+There were also a lot of html terms that were mentioned, like "section," which I did not realize was an actual tag until later, so being more specific there would be helpful.